Marimo Moss: A Complete Guide

 2 | Moss Ball Care

-Marimo could well be the easiest living organism you can look after.
-It requires simple conditions and infrequent check-ups.
+Marimo could well be the easiest living organism to look after.
+They require simple conditions and infrequent check-ups.

 You do need to make sure though, that you’re giving your balls the attention they deserve (that’s the last time I make any kind of ball-based pun, I promise).